-Integrase Strand Transfer Inhibitors (INSTIs)
+Integrase Strand Transfer Inhibitors

-Raltegravir (RAL) is primarily eliminated by glucuronidation mediated by the uridine diphosphate (UDP)-glucuronosyltransferase (UGT) 1A1 enzymes.
-Strong inducers of UGT1A1 enzymes (e.g., rifampin) can significantly reduce the concentration of RAL.6 See Table 15e for dosage recommendations.
-Raltegravir does not appear to affect CYP or UGT enzymes or P-glycoprotein-mediated transport.
+Raltegravir (RAL) is primarily eliminated by glucuronidation mediated by the uridine diphosphate (UDP)glucuronosyltransferase (UGT) 1A1 enzymes.
+Strong inducers of UGT1A1 enzymes (e.g., rifampin) can significantly reduce the concentration of RAL.2 Similar to RAL, dolutegravir (DTG) is also primarily metabolized by glucuronidation mediated by UGT1A1 and to a minor degree by CYP3A enzymes.
+DTG is also a substrate of UGT1A3, UGT1A9, and P-gp.
+Strong inducers of these proteins may reduce the concentration of DTG; alternatively, strong inhibitors of these proteins may increase the concentration of DTG.
+DTG does not appear to affect CYP or UGT enzymes or P-gp-mediated transport.
+In vitro, DTG has been shown to inhibit the renal organic cation transporter (OCT2), but does not appear to affect any additional transporter proteins.3

-Elvitegravir (EVG) is available only as a fixed dose combination with cobicistat (COBI), tenofovir (TDF), and emtricitabine (FTC).
-EVG is metabolized largely by CYP3A enzymes but also undergoes glucuronidation by UGT 1A1/3 enzymes.
-Co-administration of EVG with COBI, a CYP3A inhibitor, increases EVG exposure (see Pharmacokinetic Enhancing below).
+Elvitegravir (EVG) is metabolized largely by CYP3A enzymes but also undergoes glucuronidation by UGT 1A1/3 enzymes.
+It is available only as a fixed dose combination with cobicistat (cobi), tenofovir (TDF), and emtricitabine (FTC).
+Co-administration of EVG with cobi, a CYP3A inhibitor, increases EVG exposure (see Pharmacokinetic Enhancing below).
 Drugs that induce or inhibit CYP3A enzymes can alter concentrations of EVG.
-The co-formulation of EVG/COBI/TDF/FTC should not be co-administered with other ARVs because of potential drug interactions that may alter drug levels of EVG, COBI, or the concomitant drug.
-Examples of interacting drugs include those listed above for NNRTIs and PIs.
-See Table 15e for dosage recommendations.
+The co-formulation of EVG/cobi/TDF/FTC should not be co-administered with other ARVs because of potential drug interactions that may alter drug levels of EVG, cobi, or the concomitant drug.